oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![](images/HIPAA_Associate_List_Image_10-1.png " ")

   11. A pop-up window shows up to confirm an association.
-Click **Yes** to save the association which initiates a compliance check on this host target by executing all compliance rules associated with HIPAA compliance standard.
+Click **Yes** to save the association which initiates a compliance check on this host target by executing all compliance rules associated with HIPAA compliance standards.

   ![](images/HIPAA_Confirm_Host_Target_Image_11-1.png " ")